HPV and genital warts

 Genital warts look like small skin-coloured lumps on your vulva, vagina, cervix, penis, scrotum, or anus.
 Sometimes they can feel itchy.
 Genital warts are hard to see a lot of the time — a nurse or doctor can check you more closely and accurately for genital warts.

-The type of HPV that can lead to cancer doesn’t usually show any obvious signs of infection — that’s why HPV vaccination and regular HPV screening, for people with a cervix from age 25, are so important!
+The types of HPV that can lead to cancer doesn’t usually show any obvious signs of infection.
+This is why HPV vaccination and regular cervical screening are so important!

 -